Thomas-Walker-Lynch/project-enviroment/README.md

 So you ask why do we need more than one directory for the same repo?
 Well in this case I am running a web server against the v2.0 branch, and it needs to see the files the v2.0.
 The v1.0 directory was the one that was formally being served.
-It is nice to be able to see the difference between the old and new sites.
-In general this approach makes it easy to make changes against released code, where those changes are not immediately, if ever, folded back into the master version.
+There are no servers pointed at it now, so I should probably delete it.
+If I ever need v1.0 again I can always check it out.

 ## Git Modules and Submodules

-When we clone a `git` repository that we get a directory tree which in git speak is apparently called a `module`.
-(I suppose had it been Python it would have been called a ‘package’).
+Clone a `git` repository produces a directory tree, which in git speak is apparently called a `module`.

-We may change directory into a module and clone another module, this will be called a ‘submodule’.
-This second clone must be done with this command:
+We may `cd` into a module and clone another module, this will be called a ‘submodule’.
+A submodule clone requires a special command so that the module will know it is there:

 ```
 git submodule add <repo>